Alex-Holzer/Code_Snippets/json.md

     :param schema2: Second schema
     :return: Merged schema
     """
+    if isinstance(schema1, ArrayType) and isinstance(schema2, ArrayType):
+        return ArrayType(merge_schemas(schema1.elementType, schema2.elementType))
+    elif not isinstance(schema1, StructType) or not isinstance(schema2, StructType):
+        # If either is not a StructType, return the more complex one
-    if not isinstance(schema1, StructType) or not isinstance(schema2, StructType): return schema1 if isinstance(schema1, StructType) else schema2
+        return schema1 if isinstance(schema1, StructType) else schema2

     fields1 = {field.name: field for field in schema1.fields}